 - Can be consumed once every day

 Some herbs have immense medicinal qualities and hence are extensively used in ancient medicine systems.
-One such herb is Solanum Nigrum (Black nightshade) that finds extensive usage in Ayurveda, Siddha, and Unani medication systems.
+One such herb is Solanum Nigrum (Black nightshade), which has numerous health benefits and is extensively used in Ayurveda, Siddha, and Unani medication systems.
 Besides, several natural remedies use Black nightshade leaves and berries.

 The common name is Black nightshade, and other names are Makoi, moko, wonderberry, manathakkali, and mulakuthakkali in different languages.

-Here is a detailed account of the habitat, physical characteristics, edibility, consumption tips, and of course, the medicinal properties and use in various medicine systems.
+Here is a detailed account of the habitat, physical characteristics, edibility, consumption tips, medicinal properties, and use in various medicine systems.

 About the plant: